Creating a new material

 Material name (required) - unique name of your material.
 If your material has multiple variants, we do not recommend including material attributes in the material name (like color, size etc.).
 You can use our variants feature for creating these kinds of variations (read more).

 Not recommended: Table leg white with black lines

 Category - group your materials into distinct categories.
-These are useful for better organization and analysis of similar materials inside Katana MRP.
+These are useful for better organization and analysis of similar materials inside Katana.
 Read more about What are categories, Creating categories, Editing and deleting categories.

 Example categories: Tables, Chairs

 Unit of measure - the unit you use to measure the quantity of your material (e.g. pieces, kilograms, meters).
 You can manage the list of units (add, edit and delete) in the "Settings" menu.

 Default supplier - the supplier from whom you are purchasing the material by default.
 This supplier is added to a purchase order automatically when the related material is added to the order.

 Variant code - a unique identifier for your material variant.
 If you have not enabled multiple variants, then the material is considered to have a single variant.
 You can use it to create your own material identification system.
 Read more about What is a variant code?.

 Reorder Point - the level of inventory for a material that indicates a need to replenish the material's stock.
 When the available inventory level equals or falls below the Reorder Point, you should create a new purchase order for the material.
 It is used to ensure that you always have sufficient stock of material for a smooth production process, even in the case of spikes in demand for a related product.
 Read more about What is Reorder Point? and Determining the appropriate level of Reorder Point.

 Purchase price - purchase price of your materials from suppliers.
 This is a default purchase price added to purchase orders, but can be changed manually on each purchase order.
 Different purchase price can be assigned to each material variant.